cheymonty/you-py/README.md

 # Features:
   Includes a database of all videos you have downloaded using SQL

+  Change path of download

 # Future updates:
   Sanitization for input (blacklisting certain characters for names of files)

-  Change path of download (currently saves to folder where youpy.py is)

   General code clean-up

+  Fix audio downloads currently being double the correct length